CRUD actions in Angular Schedule component

 Add

-Any kind of appointments such as normal, all-day, spanned or recurring events can be easily added on Scheduler using any one of the following ways.
+Different types of appointments such as normal, all-day, spanned, or recurring events—can be added to the Scheduler using the following methods:

 Creation using editor window

-The default editor window opens when you double click on the Scheduler cells.
-It provides you with event related options such as Subject, Location, Start and End time, All-day, Timezone, Description and other recurrence options.
-With these available fields, you can choose to provide detailed information to the events.
-Once the fields are filled with proper values, enter the Save button to add an event.
+The default editor window opens by double-clicking on Scheduler cells.
+It offers various event options such as Subject, Location, Start and End time, All-day status, Timezone, Description, and recurrence settings.
+These fields enable users to provide detailed event information.
+After filling out the form, click the Save button to add the appointment.

 In case, if you want to simply provide the Subject alone for appointments, just single click on the required cells which will open the quick popup expecting you to enter subject alone and save it.
 You can also select multiple cells and press Enter key to open the quick popup for selected time range and save the appointment for that time range.